Details

 Meanings and examples

-Usually something that troubles the Actor
+Usually something that troubles the Actor's mind.

 - kiserliorpoq, he is lonely; he lives alone